Riding and camping Northern California and beyond, since 1965!

 Click here for information on necessary documentation and border crossings.

 The general plan is to meet near the border Saturday morning and head down the east side of Baja.
-We will work our way down, arriving in San Ignacio or Mulege on Monday March 21.
-We will turn around and head north taking two days to get to Ensenada.
+We will work our way down, arriving in San Ignacio on Sunady March 20.
+We will turn around and head north taking three days to get to Guadalupe.
 On Thursday will will take the scenic route to Joshua Tree and either camp out or hotel it in Twentynine Palms.
 This make for a nice ride Friday to Furnace Creek.
-Of course plans may change based on weather, hotel availability and other factors.
+Of course plans may change based on weather, and other factors.
 And of course riders can always opt for their own experience and leave and join the ride as they wish.

 One critical piece to travel in Mexico is you need a passport.
 If you don't have one, get one NOW!
 If you already have one, double check to make sure that it's still valid.
 Lead-times for passports or renewals are not quick, start now.